 All outputs and SCADA information from the Distribution Restoration Zone Control System shall be available to Network Operators Control Engineers via their Energy Management System or equivalent and shall include but not limited to operational metering signals, status indications, relevant topology and sequence of operation including the output and status of Restoration Service Providers Plant and Apparatus.

 The outputs and SCADA information of the Distributed Restoration Zone Control System including operational metering signals, status indications, relevant topology and sequence of operation including the output and status of Restoration Service Providers Plant and Apparatus shall be available to The Company and relevant Transmission Licensee (where relevant) through ICCP links or equivalent.
-The communications circuits to The Company and Relevant Transmission Licensee are to be duplicated with one line to The Company’s and relevant Transmission Licensee’s main Control Room and the backup to The Company’s Backup and relevant Transmission Licensee’s Backup Control Room.
+The communications circuits to The Company and where relevant the Transmission Licensee are to be duplicated with one line to The Company’s and relevant Transmission Licensee’s main Control Room and where relevant the backup to The Company’s Backup and relevant Transmission Licensee’s Backup Control Room.

 The power resilience of all communications circuits to and from the Distributed Restoration Zone Control System shall be in accordance with ENA Technical Specification G91.
 In addition all communications circuits to and from the Distribution Restoration Zone Control System shall be in accordance with EC-RGG which provides advice and guidance on agreed best practice in the establishment and maintenance of resilience within telecommunications networks and services, for those Communications Providers which are part of the UK’s Critical National Infrastructure (CNI), either because of the scale of their operations or because they provide key services to other parts of the CNI.